dnshshkr/Remove-Image-Background/README.md

 # Remove-Image-Background
-A python script I made to remove the background of an image using rembg
+A simple python script I made to remove the background of an image using rembg